 Table of Contents

-There are certain instances when your life insurance payout is taxable.
-To help protect your payout, below is a list of different life insurance tax types:
+There are certain instances when a life insurance payout is taxable.
+Life insurance benefits may be subject to one or multiple of the following tax types:

 Don’t wait until it’s too late.
 Help cover yourself and your family with coverage from Aflac.

 Get StartedThere are certain cases when you have to pay taxes on life insurance.
+Each state has its own set of guidelines regarding taxes on life insurance policies.
 Most notably, if the cash value of the policy exceeds a certain amount you may encounter the estate tax or the generation-skipping tax.
-The inheritance tax may come into play if you live in one the six states that enforce this measure.
-Each state has its own set of guidelines regarding taxes on life insurance policies.
+Some other instances include:

-The main parties involved in determining if your life insurance premium is taxable are the policy owner, the beneficiary, and the insured person.3 Usually, the policy owner and the insured person are one and the same.
-If this is the case, the policy is not taxable.
+A life insurance policy has a policy owner, an insured person, and at least one beneficiary.3 Usually, the policy owner and the insured person are one and the same.
+When that’s the case, the policy is not taxable.

 However, if a third person is involved, the beneficiary on the life insurance policy may be taxed.
 For example, say a mother buys her daughter a life insurance policy but names the father the beneficiary.
 In this instance, the father would be taxed.

-If you take out a loan against the cash value, you can be subjected to interest payments and your benefits may shrink over time.
+If you take out a loan against the cash value, you will have to make interest payments, and your death benefit may shrink over time.
 If you opt for a partial withdrawal, you may have to surrender the policy to use the money freely.
 If not, that amount may be subtracted from your final life insurance payout.
 You shouldn’t pay taxes on life insurance cash outs that are less than what you have paid into your premium.4

-You can sell your life insurance policy for cash.5 However, the broker that facilitates this sale usually takes a portion of the selling price.
-If the profits are worth more than what you have paid so far, this life insurance payout can qualify for income taxing.6
+You have the option to sell your life insurance policy for cash.5 However, the broker that facilitates this sale usually takes a portion of the selling price.
+If the profits are worth more than what you have paid so far, this life insurance payout can qualify for income taxation.6

 Viatical Settlements for the terminally ill can escape this tax.
 A viatical settlement can allow you to invest in and purchase a life insurance policy that is worth less than the death benefit.
 It usually falls back on how much the policy is being sold for compared to how much has been paid into it.

 When surrendering a life insurance policy, you may face surrendering fees.
-You will usually have to pay taxes on the life insurance cash value because it now falls under the qualifications to be taxable income.
+After surrendering, you will usually have to pay taxes on the life insurance cash value because it now falls under the qualifications to be taxable income.

 If the beneficiary isn’t named in your policy, your life insurance benefits usually will go into a taxable estate.
-As of 2025, the first $13.9 million is not taxed at a federal level – this is the threshold.
-Anything above this amount is subject to being taxed.
-State regulations can have a lower chance of exemption and vary depending on location.
+As of 2025, the first $13.9 million is not taxed at a federal level, but anything above this amount is subject to taxation.
+State regulations may have a lower chance of exemption and vary depending on location.

 To avoid paying unnecessary taxes on life insurance, we recommend you choose your beneficiaries wisely.
 Making the beneficiary “payable to my estate” is typically one of the most common mistakes.
 This can raise the value of the estate above the threshold, making taxes more likely.
 If you name a person, there is a less likely chance of being taxed.